 Wholesale payments are cross border transactions are typically between financial institutions, either to support their customers’ activities, or their own cross border activities (such as borrowing and lending, foreign exchange, and the trading of equity and debt, derivatives, commodities and securities).

 Governments and larger non-financial companies also use wholesale cross border payments for larger transactions generated by the import and export of goods and services or trading in financial markets.
+You can find out more about wholesale payments here.

 Retail cross border payments